Apex Legends Seer abilities, tips and tricks

 - Focus Of Attention is easy to waste if you fire it off wildly.
 Use it in conjunction with your Passive for the best results.

+- If the Tactical HUD turns orange while you're aiming, it means that at least one enemy will be hit by your Tactical as long as they don't move out of the way in time.

 - You can hold down Seer's Tactical ability button without releasing, and you'll get the effect of your Passive, allowing you to find enemies more easily.
+What's more, you have your full movement capabilities during this time: you can run and slide with ease, unlike simply holding ADS with your gun holstered.

 - The best possible use of Seer's Tactical is to interrupt a revive or a Phoenix Kit, which means it's best used when you're already on the offensive, after cracking or downing an enemy who is now behind cover.